MilyB33/excel-project/README.md

-# Simple excel application with python
+# Simple excel application with openpyxl

 Application allows to import data from .txt, .csv files and MySQL database into your excel workbook and style it.